-Understandably, you want to get this chore over with and like many of us, you may be pressed for time.
-Remember, fear is not a sign of disobedience, rather a behavioral issue.
+Understandably, you want to get this chore over with, and like many of us, you may be pressed for time.
+Remember, fear is not a sign of disobedience but rather a behavioral issue.
 Whatever you do, here are some “don’ts” to keep in mind:

 - Don’t tie up the dog or lock them up in their crate: They may injure themselves as they try to get away from the scary sound.
-They could end up associating the sound with punishment which isn’t helpful at all.
+They could end up associating the sound with punishment which isn’t helpful.

-- Don’t force them to endure the sound: Remember, their hearing is more magnified than yours and this will only increase their fears.
+- Don’t force them to endure the sound: Remember, their hearing is more magnified than yours, which will only increase their fears.

-Just like us, dogs have different personalities, temperaments, and experiences which shape their reactions.
+Like us, dogs have different personalities, temperaments, and experiences that shape their reactions.